koayon/latex_template/README.md

 4. Write out a paper outline with collaborators (a whiteboard session is best for this)
 5. Complete experiments whilst drafting the paper using the GitHub UI
 6. Do at least one round of edits for each section with the context of the rest of the paper
+7. Share with beta-readers for feedback and do another round of edits
-7. Finalise figures, appendices, final edits, LaTeX formatting etc. in Overleaf.
+8. Finalise figures, appendices, final edits, LaTeX formatting etc. in Overleaf.
 Print out the paper and read it aloud to yourself to catch any awkward phrasing.

 Your paper should have ONE CORE IDEA.
 It can have 2-4 contributions which all serve that one main idea.
 If there are actually two ideas, make it two papers.

 Regular writing advice applies: keep sentences short, use active voice, avoid jargon, use simple words, use the same word for the same concept, parallelism across sentence/section structures makes things easier to read, cite generously, when you're sharing an opinion make it clear that it's speculation.
+Write drunk, edit sober.
-Ensure that there are no "this", "that", "these" where it's not clear what this refers to.
+Ensure that there are no "this", "that", "these" where it's not clear what "this" refers to (the "naked this").

+Remember that confernces typically have an 8 page limit, fewer for workshops.
+This is a blessing for you - you will need to be concise.
+Economise your words accordingly, use the appendix for non-critical details.
+Simplify, always simplify.

 The most important parts of the paper for the typical reader are (ordered):